ljvmiranda921/gym-lattice/README.md

 ## Installation

-This package is only compatible for Python 3.4 and above.
+This package is only compatible with Python 3.4 and above.
 To install this package, please follow the instructions below:

 1. Install [OpenAI Gym](https://gym.openai.com/docs/#installation) and its dependencies.